code-and-effect/effective_orders/README.md

 2. Moneris will not process a duplicate order ID

 Once Order id=1 has been purchased/declined, you will be unable to purchase an order with id=1 ever again.

-This is what the moneris order_nudge configuration setting is used for.

-You can set this to 1000 to start the IDs at 1+1000 instead of 1.

 ## Paying via Stripe